 A chaotic evacuation

-Life over the last year has been non-stop for I’i and her family.
+Life over the last year has been nonstop for I’i and her family.
 After losing their home, they had to find new temporary housing.
 I’i joined community meetings and local groups to advocate for Lahaina residents.
-Now, with the fire’s anniversary, she says the raw emotions are coming back.
+Now, with the anniversary of the fire, she says the raw emotions are coming back.

 “I continue to play back how everything happened that day,” she says.
 “In a blink of an eye, our lives changed forever.
 It’s still deep shock.”

-The day of the fire, I’i made it through the evacuation traffic, but had no idea if her two daughters, both young adults, had made it out safely.
+The day of the fire, I’i made it through the evacuation traffic but had no idea whether her two daughters, both young adults, had made it out safely.
 They had evacuated ahead of her, but with cell service down, she couldn’t reach them.
 She sat in her car the whole night thinking of them, wide awake and watching the red glow of her town burning.

 She eventually reunited with her daughters and her parents, who also lost their house in the fire.
 I’i’s family has ties in Lahaina for generations.